————————————————————————

 Accessibility

 Parking will be available at all activities.
-The Chuff’s Bight trail is fully wheelchair accessible, as is Eastport Beach and Northside Beach (our beach mobility mats will be in place for the festival!).
+The Chuff’s Bight trail is fully wheelchair accessible.
 Ken Diamond Park is also a great option in Glovertown!
 Outside of our trail system there is an accessible 2.5km walking trail around Sandy Cove pond.

 Parking

 Parking is provided at all activities.
 We’ll post parking instructions throughout the festival; watch our social media.
 Our Instagram has a ‘Tips/Parking’ highlight.
-In Salvage we have 2 large trailhead parking lots (Sprucey Hill as you enter town, Sunday Ave at the end of town).
-Sandy Cove has ample parking with 3 lots available.
+In Salvage we have 2 large trailhead parking lots (Sprucey Hill as you enter town, Sunday Ave towards the end of town).
+Sandy Cove has ample parking with 4 lots available.
 All of our trailheads have parking onsite or nearby.
-RVs and trailers: many roads and parking lots will not accommodate a large vehicle and may not offer turnaround.
+RVs and trailers: many roads and parking lots cannot not accommodate a large vehicle and may not offer turnaround.

 Hikes

 The trails are ready for you!
 Ring the bells all over the network of trails including Glovertown’s Ken Diamond Park.
 Find maps onsite or online at damnabletrail.com (we are updating the maps with new trails).
-The Coastal Ridge Trail and Old School House Trail will temporarily close to the public Oct 1st from 6am-2pm for the safety of the CRC runners.
-Guided hikes on the trails will start at 3pm.
+The Coastal Ridge Trail, Old School House Trail, and Salvage trails Net Point and Mountain Ridge will temporarily close to the public Sept 20th from 6am-2pm for the safety of the CRC runners.
+Guided hikes on the trails are offered in the afternoon.
 See the festival schedule for information and check our social media for updates.

 Food and Beverages

 See list of Where to Eat above.
-You can bring your own food and water to activities, however alcohol is not permitted, with the exception of the Legion dance where alcohol will be sold onsite.
+You can bring your own food and water to activities; however alcohol is not permitted, with the exception of the SUF dance where alcohol will be sold onsite.

 Lost and Found